Documentation

 Step 1 - Creating the settings interface

 The JSON Schema offers a predefined model that outlines how the settings should be formatted in your app.
-Note that, according to the JSON Schema specification, the types accepted within a property include: string, number, integer, boolean, object, array, or null.
-It is also possible to use arrays of types (e.g., [string, number]) to indicate that the property accepts multiple types.
+Note that, depending on the JSON Schema specification, the types accepted within a property include: string, number, integer, boolean, object, array, or null.
+You can also use arrays of types (for example, [string, number]) to indicate that the property accepts multiple types.

 Considering the example of the Google Tag Manager interface previously presented, the settingsSchema object was configured as follows: